marcsze/SchlossLabPresentations/2017_03_30/README.md

 **Goals:**
 1. Generate Relative Abundance for every OTU
+   * create a summary file with median and IQR for each OTU by disease
 2. Generate Relative Abundance at the Phyla level
+   * create a summary file with median and IQR for each phyla by disease
-3. Create a stacked bar plot for similarity comparison (If time permitting)
+3. Create a plot using the data that has been generated

 **Teams:**